fridayy/ninjatrace/README.md

 ninjatrace
 =====

-_ninjatrace_ will be a live tracing system and drivers logbook of a GPS enhanced Raspberry Pi.
+_ninjatrace_ will be a live tracing system and drivers logbook of a GPS enhanced Raspberry Pi written in erlang.
+As this is mainly a (learning) playground for distributed erlang and OTP the architecture is far off from ideal and definitely "won't scale". :)

 RaspberryPI
 -----